 Pupils in reception built animal homes for the animals in our forest school.
 They worked with wood and children learnt how to use tools and equipment safely.
 Pupils had the chance to test different materials to discover which worked the best.
 They left the homes they made out in the forest school area for the winter and checked on whether animals chose to use them and how they were affected by the weather conditions.

 Year 3 designed and made an apron suitable to wear during art or cooking lessons.
-With Mr Hartley deciding this was the year of smart uniforms, along with more art and cooking sessions taking place in Key Stage 2, the Year 3 design brief was to make an individualised apron.
 Pupils developed their own design by personalising it and designing and creating an organisation pocket to use in art and cooking lessons.

 Year 4 designed and made their own individual morse code machines, inspired by their Second World work relating to their visit to HMS Belfast.
 The children investigated how morse code machines worked, exploring different types of switches, then creating machines that could transmit morse code messages to each other.